 Thanks in advance

-The closing with the highest response rate according to Boomerang, thanks in advance not only shows gratitude, but also conveys that you’re expecting something.
-You should use it carefully, since it can often come across as a demand instead of a polite request, but hey—there’s a reason it reels in more responses.
+Thanks in advance is the email closing with the highest response rate, according to Boomerang.
+It shows gratitude, but also conveys that you’re expecting something.
+You should use it carefully, since it can come across as demanding, but hey—there’s a reason it reels in more responses.

 Thanks for everything

-The best way to end an email (according to experts)
+The best (and worst) ways to end an email, according to a pro